NileshGule/cloud-native-ninja/docs/loki-helm-youtube.md

 ##

 Pre-requisite is to have the kube prometheus stack installed on the Kubernetes cluster.
+If Prometheus is not installed on the cluster, refer to this [YouTube video](https://youtu.be/Nng7z7xGh7g) to set it up using Helm.

 Loki will use Grafana as the visualization tool.
 While installing Loki we need to set the default parameter as flase as Prometheus is already set as the default data source.

 ```bash